The classification of preordered spaces in terms of monotones: complexity and optimization: Classification of preorders through real-valued monotones

 For the second statement, consider the preorder $(\Sigma^* \cup \Sigma^\omega,\preceq)$ where $\Sigma \coloneqq \{0,1\}$, $ \Sigma^*$ is the set of finite sequences over $\Sigma$, $\Sigma^\omega$ is the set of infinite sequences over $\Sigma$, if $x \in \Sigma^*$ and $y \in \Sigma^\omega$ then $x \preceq_C y$ if $x$ is a prefix of $y$ and $\preceq$ is defined $\forall x,y \in \Sigma^* \cup \Sigma^\omega$ like

 Notice $\Sigma^*$ is a countable Debreu upper dense subset and we have $w(X,\preceq) = |\Sigma^w|=|\mathcal{P}(\Sigma^*)|$.
 Thus, the bound in the first statement cannot be improved. \end{proof}

+Primarily, Proposition \ref{mulit-ut and cardi} shows how, whenever they are infinite, bounds on the dimension of a preference space result in bounds on the number of commodities in the decision space and, moreover, it shows that these bounds are optimal, since they are achieved by some preference spaces.
 Notice, while the analog of $(iii)$ remains a question whenever $I$ is a finite set, the bounds in both $(i)$ and $(ii)$ do not hold.
 Although a trivial example supporting this assertion would be the real line with its usual order $(\mathbb{R},\leq)$, since the identity is a strict monotone finite multi-utility, we conclude this paragraph including two, perhaps, more interesting counterexamples.
 Majorization also proves $(i)$ is false when $I$ is finite, since, although it is defined through \eqref{uncert rela}, it fulfills $|\mathbb P_\Omega/\mathord{\sim_U}|=\mathfrak{c}$.
 We adapt from \cite[Example 2]{bosi2020topologies} a preorder which also illustrates that $(ii)$ is false when $I$ is finite.
 In particular, we take $X\coloneqq A \cup B$, where $A$ and $B$ are two copies of $\mathbb{R}/\{0\}$, and equip them with $\preceq$ where

 $\forall x,y \in X$ (see Figure \ref{last fig} for a representation of $\preceq$).
 Note $|X/\mathord{\sim}|=\mathfrak{c}$ and $V \coloneqq \{v_1,v_2\}$ is a finite strict monotone multi-utility, where $v_1(x) \coloneqq x-1$ if $x \in A$ and $x<0$, $v_1(x) \coloneqq e^x-1$ if $x \in B$ and $x<0$, $v_1(x) \coloneqq 1-e^{-x}$ if $x \in B$ and $x>0$ and $v_1(x) \coloneqq x+1$ if $x \in A$ $x>0$, and $v_2(x) \coloneqq x-1$ if $x \in B$ and $x<0$, $v_2(x) \coloneqq e^x-1$ if $x \in A$ and $x<0$, $v_2(x) \coloneqq 1-e^{-x}$ if $x \in A$ and $x>0$ and $v_2(x) \coloneqq x+1$ if $x \in B$ and $x>0$.